 The Company expects that the Director Election Proposal and the Stock Issuance Proposal will be considered non-routine matters.
 If they are treated as non-routine matters, as expected, broker non-votes may occur with respect to these proposals.
-The Company expects that the Authorized Capital Proposal and the Auditor Ratification Proposal will be considered routine matters.
-If they are treated as routine matters, as expected, broker non-votes should not occur with respect to these proposals.
+The Company expects that the Auditor Ratification Proposal will be considered a routine matter.
+If it is treated as a routine matter, as expected, broker non-votes should not occur with respect to this proposal.